gasparian/ml-serving-template/README.md

 And you can keep doing that, when your models are small enough (like simple image classifiers/detectors) and/or you don't need to query a big amount of data to perform the calculations.
 **But** the problems start when you're trying to serve really large model, like some modified ResNets or modern [transformers](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)), that can easily take >1..10 Gb of RAM/vRAM.
 Or you need to perform some heavy map-reduce operation.
 At this case, it can become too resource-consuming to scale your app coupled with such complex stuff.
-So I propose a pretty simple (and obvious) solution - just decouple the heavy model and the rest app logic and create a separate inference service that can be called from other apps asynchronously via **RPC**.
+So I propose a pretty simple (and obvious) solution - just decouple the heavy model and the rest app logic and create a separate inference service that can be called from other apps asynchronously and via **RPC**.
 **Which gives you at least one important thing: you'll be able to independently scale client services, inference services, message bus and cache.**
 This repo is a template that you can look at and use some ideas or implementation details in your projects.

 Key points:
  - implements publish/subscribe interaction model via message queue and kv-storage;
- - uses [rabbitmq](https://www.rabbitmq.com/) for sending queries from client apps (producers) to the inference services (consumers);
+ - uses [rabbitmq](https://www.rabbitmq.com/) for sending queries from client apps (producers) to the inference services (consumers), including rabbit RPC;
+ - no need to worry about rabbit disconnections due to the missed "heartbeats" from clients - connection and channel recreated, when needed (see the [RabbitWrapper](https://github.com/gasparian/ml-serving-template/blob/main/ml-serving/ml_serving/wrappers.py) classes);
- - uses [redis](https://redis.io/) for temporarily storing inference results so the producers can grab them.
-Here the client subscribes to the redis keyspace events and wait until the desired key has been created;
+ - uses [redis](https://redis.io/) for temporarily storing inference results so the producers can grab them later;
  - uses `pickle` for serialization;
- - producer service only needs to implement a [predictor class](https://github.com/gasparian/ml-serving-template/blob/main/ml-serving/ml_serving/inference.py) and just pass it to the [runner](https://github.com/gasparian/ml-serving-template/blob/main/ml-serving/ml_serving/server.py) on it's side.
+ - producer service only need to implement a [Predictor class](https://github.com/gasparian/ml-serving-template/blob/main/ml-serving/ml_serving/inference.py) and just pass it to the [ServingConsumer](https://github.com/gasparian/ml-serving-template/blob/main/ml-serving/ml_serving/server.py) on it's side.
 So basically, you don't need to think about communication internals.
 See the **[library](https://github.com/gasparian/ml-serving-template/blob/main/ml-serving/ml_serving)** to get more context;
  - uses `*.env` files to hold all needed configuration parameters: [main config](https://github.com/gasparian/ml-serving-template/blob/main/variables.env) and [services configs](https://github.com/gasparian/ml-serving-template/blob/main/consumers/fasttext/variables.env);
+ - you have an option to use synchronous RPC calls to the inference service via [ServingRPCConsumer](https://github.com/gasparian/ml-serving-template/blob/main/ml-serving/ml_serving/server.py) and [ServingRPCClient](https://github.com/gasparian/ml-serving-template/blob/main/ml-serving/ml_serving/client.py) or make it asynchronously and get inference results later, from redis - via [ServingConsumer](https://github.com/gasparian/ml-serving-template/blob/main/ml-serving/ml_serving/server.py) and [ServingClient](https://github.com/gasparian/ml-serving-template/blob/main/ml-serving/ml_serving/client.py);

-And it's always better to look at example code by yourself:
+And it's always better to look at code examples by yourself:
  - check out the [library](https://github.com/gasparian/ml-serving-template/blob/main/ml-serving/ml-serving);
  - example producer - [short-texts-clustering service](https://github.com/gasparian/ml-serving-template/blob/main/producers/short-texts-clustering);
  - example consumer - [fasttext inference service](https://github.com/gasparian/ml-serving-template/blob/main/consumers/fasttext);